fiuneuro/Onboarding/README.md

 If you see that line, change `/dev/null` to `~/.ssh/known_hosts`.
 If you don't see that line, add the following line to the file:
 > UserKnownHostsFile ~/.ssh/known_hosts

+**NOTE**: If you do not have a config file, then copy the example one from this repository into your .ssh folder.